Refinement + Evolution = Revolution! Huh?!!

-I mean refine as improving or clarifying something by making small changes.
-Sharpen is a term I’d also use, based on that image up there.
-Whether it’s my professional skillset or my philosophical outlook, I aim to fine-tune my content creation tools at a careful and ongoing pace.
+I mean refinement as improving or clarifying something by making small changes.
+Sharpen is a term I’d also use based on that image up there.
+Whether it’s my professional skillset or philosophical outlook, I aim to fine-tune my content creation tools carefully and continuously.

-In my piece about growing up as a digital immigrant, I referred to these adjustments.
+I referred to these adjustments in my piece about growing up as a digital immigrant.
 As part of the second half of Gen X, I had the advantage of coming of age when the world wide web became popular.
 However, my adult brain became more or less fully formed once it exploded into the mainstream.
-Therefore, I have to do a little more work than a Zoomer or even a Millennial.
-While I have a good amount of control over how digitally savvy I can be, mainly, it feels like a perpetual trial by fire.
+Therefore, I have to do a little more work than a Zoomer or Millennial.
+While I have a good amount of control over how digitally savvy I can be, it feels like a perpetual trial by fire.
 It’s like the internet forces of nature trying to select me naturally.

 I define evolving as a gradual development from simple to complex.
 That may sound a little like refining, and I agree it does.
-But in my mind, refinement is proactive while evolution is reactive.
-It’s totes the U.S. Marine Corps motto of “Improvise, Adapt and Overcome.”
+But in my mind, refinement is proactive, while evolution is reactive.
+It totes the U.S. Marine Corps motto of “Improvise, Adapt and Overcome.”

 (and no, the irony is not lost on me, being Air Force)

-While variety is essential, I will need to be pickier in what mix I will use for what piece of content.
+While variety is essential, I must be pickier in what mix I will use for what piece of content.
 Same with audience-centricity (that is so not a word).
-Because specific demographics and psychographics have distinct tastes, they will pick up different messages from a single piece of media.
+Because specific demographics and psychographics have distinct tastes, they will pick up different messages from a single media piece.
 Therefore, I see an evolution of my content strategery (I still cannot believe that’s an actual word) based on who is watching/listening.